If I practice at the Legal Aid Bureau, am I really an attorney?

 - Housing: These case generally involve summary process evictions from public and private housing.

 - Family: These cases take place in probate court and involve issues such as custody, visitation, divorce, and domestic violence.
+In the future, cases may also involve protecting families against state intervention.

 - Government Benefits (Social Security benefits and unemployment compensation): These hearings are held before administrative law judges or administrative review boards.